10 May 2017

 MILTON KEYNES, UK, 10th May 2017 – Animal health advisers from across the south and south west of England are now primed to help local sheep producers stamp out flock foot problems after completing a practical workshop on reducing lameness issues.

-Held at Bicton College (5th May 2017) and organised by MSD Animal Health (known as Merck Animal Health in the United States and Canada), the event trained delegates on how to help sheep farmers implement the industry-accepted five-point lameness reduction plan.
+Held at Bicton College (5th May 2017) and organised by MSD Animal Health (a division of Merck & Co., Inc., Kenilworth, NJ, USA), the event trained delegates on how to help sheep farmers implement the industry-accepted five-point lameness reduction plan.

 “The five-point plan offers sheep producers a clear lameness management strategy and a practical protocol for reducing the incidence of this costly problem.
 However, farmers are quite often unsure how to get started, but by offering this training to the animal health trade we hope many more sheep producers will benefit from the helping hand they can provide,” said independent sheep vet Phillipa Page from Flock Health Limited.